rodolfodpk/go-crablet/docs/simplified-api.md

 # Simplified API Guide

 This document describes the new simplified API constructs that provide a better developer experience with 50% less boilerplate for common operations.
+The API is **fully DCB compliant** according to the [DCB specification](https://dcb.events/specification/).

 ## Overview

 The simplified API introduces several new constructs that make common operations more intuitive and reduce boilerplate code:

-- **QueryBuilder**: Fluent interface for building queries
+- **QueryBuilder**: Fluent interface for building DCB-compliant queries
 - **Simplified AppendCondition**: Direct constructors for common conditions
 - **Projection Helpers**: Pre-built projectors for common patterns
 - **Simplified Tags**: Map-based tag construction

-## QueryBuilder Pattern
+## QueryBuilder Pattern (DCB Compliant)

-The QueryBuilder provides a fluent interface for constructing queries, making them more readable and less error-prone.
+The QueryBuilder provides a fluent interface for constructing queries that are **fully compliant with the DCB specification**.
+It properly implements OR/AND semantics:

+- **QueryItems are combined with OR** (as per DCB specification)
+- **Conditions within a QueryItem are combined with AND**
+- **Supports complex query patterns** with multiple event types and tags

+### DCB Compliance

+The QueryBuilder follows the [DCB specification](https://dcb.events/specification/) which states:

+> All Query Items are effectively combined with an **OR**, e.g. adding an extra Query Item will likely result in more Events being returned

 ### Basic Usage